qgroom/Catalogue-des-Uredinales-de-Belgique/README.md

-# The Catalogue of the Rust Fungi of Belgium
+# Catalogue of the Rust Fungi of Belgium

 ## Rationale